First 6.4 million doses of Pfizer’s coronavirus vaccine could go out in mid-December

 State and local officials say much of the critical planning and implementation work needed for distribution is not adequately funded or staffed.
 That work includes planning with a broad range of health-care providers for the necessary training and upgrading information systems to vaccinate hard-to-reach and undeserved populations, Duchin said.

-Health-care providers also need to track allocations, vaccinations administered and ensure people come back for second doses.
+Health-care providers also need to track allocations and vaccinations administered, and ensure people come back for second doses.
 Public health officials also need to do outreach with local communities that are hesitant about getting the vaccine, he said.

 “Tens of millions of dollars are needed for this work in our county and state,” he said.
 “In addition, this work is tasked to local and state public health departments and workers, who have been grappling with this pandemic nonstop for months and are running on fumes.”